Year of Publication

 I found that some noise-factors have significant relationship with traffic noise statistically.
 These factors are vehicle volume, traffic speed, road pavement, apartment floors, and noise barrier application status.
 The magnitude of the factors is vehicle volume, traffic speed, and apartment floors in order from largest to smallest.
 At-source measures are more effective than anti-propagation measures based on the magnitude of the noise factors and the cost-effectiveness.
 Noise barriers are only effective on the lower floors of apartment buildings.

 Jo, Jaechang, "Effective traffic noise policy of urban development projects in South Korea" (2017).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 292.